xdhub/cifar-ten/craftsmanship/best-practices.md

 ## Some references:

-* http://progit.org/book/  (a must read to understand git).
+* http://progit.org/book/  (a must read to understand git). [see http://git-scm.com/book]
 * http://www.randyfay.com/node/91  (a rebase workflow to avoid merge commit disaster)